jjvanzon/Circular-Language-Spec/spec/execution-flow/loops.md

 The __Condition__ is usually passed to the __While__ command as a reference to a reference to a __Boolean__.
 It needs to be a reference to a reference, because the condition needs to be recalculated every time it is consulted.
 Why making it a reference to a reference solves that problem is explained in the second last paragraph of the article *Execution Flow*, part of which I repeat here:

-In a conditional *loop*, the condition must be re-evaluated on every repetition of the loop.
+In a conditional *loop*, the condition might be re-evaluated on every repetition of the loop.
 Recalculation of the condition, every time the condition is consulted, can be established by making the condition a reference to a reference to a __Boolean__, rather than a reference to a specific __Boolean__ object.
 So the condition argument refers to a *reference*.
 The reference, that is referred to, can perform a calculation before it returns the __Boolean__.
 It performs the calculation every time the reference is consulted.
 How a reference can recalculate the value of an object whenever it is retrieved, is explained by the article *System Interface*.

 It needs to be said, that you are not obliged to pass a reference to a reference to a __Boolean__.
-It’s just that, in order to have a formula be reevaluated on every consult of the __Boolean__ it must be a reference to a reference.
+It’s just that, in order to have a formula be reevaluated on every consult of the __Boolean__ it might be a reference to a reference.
 The __Boolean__ can also be just a reference to a __Boolean__.
 Then the __Boolean__ has to change by some external force.
 You can also make it a fixed __Boolean__ value, but then the loop might either not start at all or not end unless you explicitly call __Exit Loop__, based on some other condition (see *Exit Loop*).

 Next to the __Condition__, the __While__ loop is passed a reference to a command as a parameter.
 The parameter is called __Loop__.
 This command is called repeatedly as long as the __Condition__ returns __True__.